 We ask questions to identify challenges, gather and interpret data and form partnerships.

 We select and commission artists and designers to work in situ with local stakeholders and community members.

 Outputs from commissions are accessible, visibible, widely distributed and leave an enduring legacy.

-We examine the effectiveness of work, ensure continuity and explore opportunities for further evolution.
+We examine the effectiveness of work, ensure continuity and measure impacts.